Your Self Atlas

 In relationships

-Loyal and devoted, you seek deep, authentic connections — you can't stand the superficial.
+Loyal and devoted, you seek deep, authentic connections and have little patience for the superficial.
 Careful not to erase yourself: your needs count too, and not everyone needs to be saved.

 In personal growth